hbc/ngs-workshops/_posts/courses/2014-11-01-introduction-to-rna-seq.md

 #### Access to Galaxy
 {:.no_toc}

-Before tackling the modules below you should have a [working knowledge of Galaxy](http://scriptogr.am/ohofmann/intro-to-galaxy), understand how to find relevant tools, annotate your history or get new data sets from the data library.
-As a result we will minimize the screenshots and pointers in these documents, focusing just on _what_ to do while guiding you through the process in class.
+Before tackling this module you should have a [working knowledge of Galaxy](http://scriptogr.am/ohofmann/intro-to-galaxy), understand how to find relevant tools, annotate your history or get new data sets from the data library.
+As a result we will minimize the screenshots and pointers in these document, focusing just on _what_ to do while guiding you through the process in class.
 As always, do ask questions and most importantly collaborate with your fellow students.

 In order for you to be able to access Galaxy on your assigned dedicated machine on the Cloud, you have been given a web or IP address in the form of A.B.C.D where A, B, C and D are numbers separated by dots.
-You will find the current IP address at the top of our [resource page](http://scriptogr.am/ohofmann/resources).
+You will find the current IP address at the top of our [resource page](/resources).
 You will need it in order to access Galaxy from the web browser on your laptop.

 #### Changes to the default Galaxy installation